dursuncimen/UserManagementInfoNal/README.md

 UsersManagementInfoNal

-This project developed for Infonal's human resources.This Project about user crud operations. İn this application you can add new user, edit user, delete user and list all users.
+This project developed for Infonal's human resources.This Project about user crud operations.
+In this application you can add new user, edit user, delete user and list all users.

 This project was developed using the following technology: